WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Mixture-Prior Framework, Weight Specification, and Borrowing Challenges

 \cite{schmidli2014robust} introduced the robust meta-analytic predictive (rMAP) prior, which uses a fixed-weight mixture of priors to address potential conflict between historical and concurrent control data.
 The rMAP prior is expressed as:

-where \( \pi_h(\theta) \) is an informative prior derived from historical data, \( \pi_0(\theta) \) is typically a vague or weakly informative prior, and \( w_h \) is a fixed weight representing the prior belief in the compatibility of historical and concurrent data.
+where \( \pi_h(\theta) \) is an informative prior derived from historical data, \( \pi_0(\theta) \) is a vague or weakly informative prior, and \( w_h \) is a fixed weight representing the prior belief in the compatibility of historical and concurrent data.
 This weight controls the extent to which information is borrowed from historical data.

-The mixture prior in (\ref{eq:mixture prior}) covers a continuum of borrowing strategies for the control arm.
+The mixture prior in (\ref{eq:mixture prior}) spans a continuum of borrowing strategies for the control arm.
 At one extreme, complete borrowing (\( w_h = 1 \), i.e., \( \theta \sim \pi_h \)) assumes full compatibility between historical and concurrent data.
-At the other extreme, no borrowing (\( w_h = 0 \), i.e., \( \theta \sim \pi_0 \)) excludes historical data \( D_h \) completely from the analysis.
-Intermediate values of \( w_h \) represent partial borrowing, while treating \( w_h \) as a random variable allows for further adaptability \citep{yang2023sam}.
-The informative prior \( \pi_h(\theta) \) itself can be flexible, for example representing a posterior distribution from a single historical study or a pooled prior from multiple studies.
+At the other extreme, no borrowing (\( w_h = 0 \), i.e., \( \theta \sim \pi_0 \)) excludes historical data \( D_h \) completely.
+Intermediate values of \( w_h \) represent partial borrowing, while alternative formulations may treat \( w_h \) as a random variable \citep{yang2023sam}.
+The informative prior \( \pi_h(\theta) \) itself can be flexible, for example representing a posterior distribution from a single historical study or a pooled prior from multiple studies. \yx More recent adaptive approaches differ mainly in how \( w_h \) is determined from the data.
+For example, PIP, SAM, and EB-rMAP use different prior-data conflict diagnostics to reduce borrowing when historical and concurrent data appear incompatible.
+In particular, SAM uses a user-specified clinically meaningful difference threshold $\delta$, whereas EB-rMAP uses a prior predictive $p$-value (PPV) threshold $\gamma$, both of which control the borrowing weight in response to prior-data conflict.\xx

-More recent approaches, including the SAM prior \citep{yang2023sam} and the EB-rMAP prior \citep{zhang2023adaptively}, extend the rMAP framework by offering data-adaptive methods for adjusting \( w_h \) based on the level of compatibility between historical and concurrent data.
-The SAM prior employs a posterior probability ratio, based on hypothesis testing of the concurrent versus historical data, to quantify dataset agreement.
-Its \( w_h \) is determined by a pre-defined cutoff $\delta$, representing a clinically meaningful threshold for differences.
-Similarly, the EB-rMAP prior uses prior predictive p-values (PPP) to assess prior-data conflict and derive an optimal borrowing weight.
-It introduces a PPP threshold $\gamma$, a tuning parameter that controls the balance between borrowing strength and robustness.